 Not so.
 According to the Food and Drug Administration (FDA), vaccinations can be protective as long a"...

 (Influenza Vaccine) for Intramuscular Injection

 Flublok [Influenza Vaccine] is a sterile, clear, colorless solution of recombinant hemagglutinin (HA) proteins from three influenza viruses for intramuscular injection.
-It contains purified HA proteins produced in a continuous insect cell line (expresSF+®) that is derived from Sf9 cells of the fall armyworm, Spodoptera frugiperda, and grown in serum-free medium composed of chemically-defined lipids, vitamins, amino acids, and mineral salts.
+It contains purified HA proteins produced in a continuous insect cell line (expresSF+®) that is derived from Sf9 cells of the fall armyworm, Spodoptera frugiperda (which is related to moths, caterpillars and butterflies), and grown in serum-free medium composed of chemically-defined lipids, vitamins, amino acids, and mineral salts.
 Each of the three HAs is expressed in this cell line using a baculovirus vector (Autographa californica nuclear polyhedrosis virus), extracted from the cells with Triton X-100 and further purified by column chromatography.
 The purified HAs are then blended and filled into single-dose vials.

 Flublok contains no egg proteins, antibiotics, or preservatives.
-The stoppers used for the single-dose vials do not contain latex.
+The stoppers used for the single-dose vials are not made with natural rubber latex.

 This monograph has been modified to include the generic and brand name in many instances.